ShareAspace Host installation

 - Open Windows PowerShell

-- Navigate to the
+- Execute the program

-Eurostep.SAS.Tools.SymmetricKeyGen.exe(normally atC:\Program Files\Eurostep\ShareAspace\Host) to get a symmetric Signing Key
+Eurostep.SAS.Tools.SymmetricKeyGen.exe(normally atC:\Program Files\Eurostep\ShareAspace\Host) to get a symmetric signing key

 Download generate-symmetric-key.ps1

-"checkpoint": {
+"Checkpoint": {

 "enableRestoreMode": "_ENABLERESTOREMODE_",